emibcn/Rac1.js/README.md

   - Catch errors created during ReactDOM rendering
   - Send them to GoogleAnalytics (when active) to help improve the app
   - Allow the user a possible option to recover from the error, which includes a possible app update
   - Catch backend errors and route them into ReactDOM, where they will be handled by the [`ErrorCatcher` component](https://github.com/emibcn/Rac1.js/blob/master/app/src/ErrorCatcher.jsx)
 - [Docker](https://docs.docker.com/) with [DockerCompose](https://docs.docker.com/compose/) to start a development container, with all the [Create React App](https://github.com/facebook/create-react-app) goodies

+## Features
+- Always with a coherently time ordered list of available podcasts
+- Auto play next podcast when currently played one finishes (as a normal playlist)
+- Ability to update podcasts list
+- Autoupdate podcasts list when trying to play next podcast after last one, and play the next one (if there is any) after the update finishes
+- Show currently playing program metadata: Name, author, schedule, image
-- KeyPress event handling, via a non-visible `<input>` element which focus itself everytime `onBlur` is detected.
+- `keyPress` event handling, via a non-visible `<input>` element which focus itself everytime `onBlur` is detected.
 You can use some of the `mplayer` default key bindings:
   - `LEFT`: seek backwards 10s
   - `UP`: seek backwards 1m
   - `PAGE UP`: seek backwards 10m